coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-subgraph.md

 Well done, your subgraph is deployed!
 Now you can integrate the HTTP query URL printed by the deploy command into your website and use it to query data.

-### Authorization
+## Authorization

-To prevent your subgraph from being overwritten by others, please contact us on [discord](https://discord.com/invite/coredaoofficial) for an authorization key.\
+To prevent your subgraph from being overwritten by others, please contact us on [discord](https://discord.com/invite/coredaoofficial) for an authorization key.

-\
-If you are testing against the TestNet Graph, here is an access token for general testing purpose: **a9a79c2aea604bfaa861ff93d46d0d11**.
+If you are testing against the Core TestNet Graph, here are the access token for general testing purpose:
+* **General key for Core Testnet:** a9a79c2aea604bfaa861ff93d46d0d11
+* **General key for Core Testnet2:** b020b95e511443699e72a10c697f84c0